 Moringa Oleifera or Malunggay is a tree that has a lot of unparalleled health benefits.
-People use its leaves in a vegetable soup.
+People use its leaves in vegetable soup.
 It has a lot of essential nutrients.
 Every part of the Moringa Oleifera tree is edible like roots, pods, seeds, flowers, fruits, and bark.
 Asian countries depend on this immune-boosting plant because of the positive results they get.
 Supports the heart, blood, liver, respiratory, skin, and digestive health.
 The leaves contain Vitamin B6, Vitamin C, Iron, Riboflavin or B2, Vitamin A, and Magnesium.
-Also, it has QUERCETIN, an antioxidant compound that may help lower blood pressure and the CHLOROGENIC acid compound which may help moderate blood sugar levels after meals.
+Also, it has QUERCETIN, an antioxidant compound that may help lower blood pressure, and the CHLOROGENIC acid compound which may help moderate blood sugar levels after meals.

 Moringa’s Anti-Inflammatory Properties

 According to a study, some women who took 1.5 tsp (7 grams) of moringa leaf powder daily for three months significantly increased blood antioxidants levels.
 It is not a cure-all medicinal plant but can be an essential protective mechanism against inflammation.
-Some inflammation has been linked to illness like cancer, heart disease, diabetes, eczema, psoriasis, etc. Moringa Oleifera protects our body from inflammation.
+Some inflammation has been linked to illnesses like cancer, heart disease, diabetes, eczema, psoriasis, etc. Moringa Oleifera protects our body from inflammation.
 Can also lower cholesterol levels, hence, has the potential to lower the risk of heart disease.
 Some people use moringa powder by sprinkling on the salad or mix with vegetable smoothie just to experience the good health benefits from the plant.
 In Asian countries, the leaves are used a lot as a vegetable cooked with meat.

-Testimonials from Users of Moringa Oleifera
+Testimonials from Users

 “I have been mixing 1 tsp of the powder in a can of V-8 juice, using a blender, for three weeks.
 I am a 70-year-old male with some arthritis issues.
 After 3 weeks I was getting in and out of my car more frequently than usual.
 I noticed that in the process of getting up and down I did not suffer the pains in my knees and back that were a constant “companion” for such activity.
 Also, brain “fog” is gone.
 I can rapidly recall, names, places, and dates, truly a miracle plant.”